 Building Connections and Capacity

-This work is overseen by a Steering Group of key partners, co-chaired by Dr Guy Pilkington, Chair of the NENC Prevention Advisory Group, and Richard Boggie, VONNE’s Health Partnerships Strategic Manager.
+This work is overseen by a Steering Group of key partners, co-chaired by Dr Guy Pilkington, GP and Chair of Ways to Wellness, and Richard Boggie, VONNE’s Health Partnerships Strategic Manager.
 The Steering Group includes partners from the NHS, Public Health, Office for Health Improvement and Disparities (OHID) and the VCSE sector.
+You can read our Terms of Reference here.

 Collaboration, sharing and learning will be key to the programme’s success.
 VONNE brings together local delivery partners at our six-monthly Stakeholder Group.